 Our ultimate guide to packing boxes

 Packing your precious household items to be shipped or stored might seem straightforward.
 However, there are several essential steps to consider.
-Your boxes will be moved via road, rail or air and possibly stored for weeks or months.
+Your boxes will be moved via road, sea or air and possibly stored for weeks or months.
 Shipping containers will sometimes deal with rough conditions, so secure packing is a must.
 For extra peace of mind, consider adding shipping insurance.